 Like many blokes, I like eating bacon.
 Lots of it.
 Lots of different ways.

-The challenge I have had, cooking the bacon in a pan, is that without fail1 you end up par boiling the stuff and get a kinda fried, boiled, not particularity crisp bacon.
+The challenge I have had, cooking the bacon in a pan, is that without fail ((especially for store bought, brine drenched, mostly water bacon)) you end up par boiling the stuff and get a kinda fried, boiled, not particularity crisp bacon.

 So, I wanted to try out a couple of different ways of cooking bacon to see out how they would turn out.